 Wisconsin has always had its own way of celebrating, and New Year’s is no exception.
-If you still don’t have plans on how to ring in 2012, no fear….we’ve got a few suggestions that will make a memorable mark.
+If you still don’t have plans on how to ring in 2017, no fear.
+We’ve got a few suggestions that will make a memorable mark.

 Polar Bear Plunge – Various Locations

-Only in Wisconsin is running into frigid, icy water an acceptable way to welcome a new year.
+Only in Wisconsin is running into frigid water an acceptable way to welcome a new year.
 The premise is simple: You run in, and run out ... and sometimes you do it for charity.
-Events are held in St. Germain, Phillips, Milwaukee, Sheboygan and more.

-Free to the public, this event starts at noon and, as you might have guessed, features kites, kites and more kites.
-Free hot chocolate, coffee, and snacks will be served while it lasts, compliments of Caribou Coffee.
+Free to the public, this event starts at 11 a.m. and, as you might have guessed, features kites, kites and more kites.
+Free hot chocolate, coffee, and snacks will be served while they last.
 Other food is available for purchase (or bring your own).
-Also enjoy ice carvings, and horse drawn carriage rides.

-The Domes themselves are truly a wonder; add in live music, magic, comedy shows, raffles, food, a light show, and you’ve got yourself a wonderful family event.
+The Domes themselves are truly a wonder; add in live music, magic, raffles, food, a balloon drop and a light show, and you’ve got yourself a wonderful family event.

-Go on, ring in the New Year Wisconsin style!This entry was posted in Fairs & Festivals
+Go ahead, ring in the New Year Wisconsin style!This entry was posted in Fairs & Festivals